OneMotoring

 Enquire Discounted PQP Payable for Early Turnover Scheme

-Understanding the Early Turnover Scheme
+Early Turnover Scheme for Light Commercial Vehicles

-The Adjusted ETS and Commercial Vehicle Emissions Scheme (CVES) will be in effect from 1 April 2023 to 31 March 2025.
+The Commercial Vehicle Emissions Scheme (CVES) for LCVs will continue to be in effect from 1 April 2025 to 31 March 2027.
+You can click here to find out more about CVES.

-Eligibility criteria and details for Adjusted ETS
+Eligibility criteria and details for ETS for Heavy Commercial Vehicles

 Existing vehicle criteria